Earl F. Palmer

-Earl Frank Palmer (November 26, 1931 – April 25, 2023) was an American Presbyterian minister and Reverend.
+Earl Frank Palmer (November 26, 1931 – April 25, 2023) was an American Presbyterian minister.
 He served in pastoral ministries at University Presbyterian Church in Seattle, Union Church in Manila, First Presbyterian Church of Berkeley, and The National Presbyterian Church in Washington, D.C.
 Palmer was known for his expositional preaching and teaching style.
 He had a strong interest in pursuing theological themes that are present in classic and contemporary literature, with focus on authors such as C.S.
 Lewis, J.R.R.
 Tolkien, Karl Barth, and Dietrich Bonhoeffer.
 Palmer wrote over 20 books, and served on the boards of Princeton Theological Seminary, New College Berkeley, Whitworth University and Regent College.

 Early life

 Palmer was born in McCloud, California to parents, Lewis Ward Palmer and Myrtle Elizabeth Hovey Palmer.
 He was named after his uncle, Earl and his grandfather, Frank Hovey, who drove the Wells Fargo Stage Coach on the mountain trail from Northern California to Southern Oregon.
 The second of four children, he joined his older brother, Lewis Ward Jr. and was joined later with the birth of two sisters, Nancy Elizabeth and Marian Lee.
 Palmer was baptized as an infant in the Episcopal Church as in Yreka, California and in his youth attended his hometown McCloud Community Presbyterian Church just up the street from his home.
 Living in the shadow of Mount Shasta he climbed the 14,179 foot mountain over 50 times, on one occasion he climbed it twice in one day.
 For his summer work during college he worked as a compass man for the McCloud River Lumber Company throughout the Northern California forests.